CaptEmulation/nitrogen-website/source/guides/device/index.md

 ## Raspberry PI

 An incredibly popular maker device is the Raspberry PI.
 This is one of the easiest devices to get started with because the Nitrogen Web Admin can actually create a Raspian image that you can copy directly on an SD card and start your device up.
+Once you create an account on [http://nitrogen.io](http://nitrogen.io) or on your own local server, go to the [Web Admin API Keys page](https://admin.nitrogen.io/#/apikeys) and look for the Raspian image that has your API Key ready to go.

+There are also some apps ready to go for the Raspberry Pi including a remotely controlled web cam.

+Start at [Raspberry Setup](raspberrysetup.html) to get your Pi ready for Nitrogen development with Node.js.
+Then look at the [Camera lab](camera.html) that shows you how to get the camera up and running on your Pi.

 ## Arduino Yun